Plan

 Writing better project descriptions

 The description you give a project directly affects tagging accuracy.
 A specific description gives the AI something to match against: "Product design and UI/UX work for the Aftertone app" is specific enough to catch relevant tasks.
 "Design" is too vague and leads to mismatches.
-Edit project descriptions in the sidebar โ Projects settings.
+Edit project descriptions in the sidebar โ†’ Projects settings.

-๐ก Tip โ Keep your project count between 5 and 8.
+๐Ÿ’ก Tip โ€” Keep your project count between 5 and 8.
 More than 10 projects noticeably reduces tagging accuracy.

-๐ Try it now โ Find a long email or set of meeting notes, open Quick Capture with Option Space, paste the text, and press Command G. Review the suggested tasks and add the ones that are real.
+๐Ÿ‘‰ Try it now โ€” Find a long email or set of meeting notes, open Quick Capture with Option Space, press Cmd+G, copy your text or drag in a screenshot and then press Enter.

-Trusted by founders, developers, and independent operators
+Trusted by founders, developers, and operators

 Your best work is waiting.